GoogleCloudPlatform/firebase-extensions/firestore-palm-gen-text/POSTINSTALL.md

 ## About the models

-The extension uses the [PaLM API](https://developers.generativeai.google/guide/palm_api_overview) to generate responses.
-Each of the models supported by the API has its own metadata, please check the [PaLM API documentation](https://developers.generativeai.google/models/language#model) for more information on the capabilities of your chosen model.
+The extension gives you a choice of Generative AI provider

+- The Vertex AI PaLM API: For more details on the Vertex AI PaLM API, see the [Vertex AI documentation](https://cloud.google.com/vertex-ai/docs/generative-ai/learn/overview)

+- The Generative Language for Developers PaLM API [PaLM API](https://developers.generativeai.google/guide/palm_api_overview).

+- Gemini (TODO(?): documentation link pending)

 ## Handling errors

 If the extension encounters an error, it will write an error message to the document in `status` field.
 You can use this field to monitor for errors in your documents.

-### Handling `ACCESS_TOKEN_SCOPE_INSUFFICIENT` error
+### PaLM: Handling `ACCESS_TOKEN_SCOPE_INSUFFICIENT` error

 If the error message is `The project or service account likely does not have access to the PaLM API`, please ensure that you have already signed up for the [waitlist](https://makersuite.google.com/waitlist) and have been approved before installing the extension.